worthy969/Call-centre-dashboard-/README.md

 This is a 2023 call centre report in the region of COLUMBUS,CLEVELAND And CINCINNATI

 ## Brief Overview Of The Dataset
-Data was gotten from Kaggle.the data contains 1 Table in csv format-customer id,duration,representative,\
+Data was gotten from Kaggle.the data contains 1 Table in csv format-customer id,duration,representative\
-purchase amount,satisfaction rating,days of the week,gender,age,city.the data had about 1000 rows.
+purchase amount,satisfaction rating,days of the week,gender,age,city.the data had about 1000 rows\

 ## Objectives:
 .
 The number of calls and profit generated\